How to floss your teeth properly

 The beneficial cleansing action of your saliva diminishes during sleep, and your teeth will remain clean the longest.
-To be honest, it doesn’t matter when you floss as long as its done properly every day.
+To be honest, it doesn’t matter when you floss as long as it’s done properly every day.

 What’s the correct way to floss?

 Tear off about 18 inches, as long as your lower arm.
 Wind some of it around the index or middle finger of each hand.
 The tips of your thumbs and forefingers are your “flossing-fingers.”
 A common mistake is to position the finger tips of each hand too far apart.
-They should be no wider than an INCH apart, otherwise the floss will snap between your teeth and injure your gums.
+They should be no wider than an inch apart, otherwise, the floss will snap between your teeth and injure your gums.
 The best control is when your fingers are close together!

 Now, gently guide the floss between your teeth where they touch each other.
-Try not to the snap the floss into your gums!
+Try not to snap the floss into your gums!

 Here are two tooth-surfaces that you must clean below each tooth-contact, one on EACH tooth.
 When the floss reaches the gum line, curve it into a C-shape by lightly leaning against one tooth.
 We call this “wrapping” the floss.
 Gently slide the floss downward (upward on upper teeth) into the space between the gum and the tooth.

-Gently slide the floss with an UP AND DOWN motion.
+Gently slide the floss with a UP AND DOWN motion.
 Mistakenly, many patients use a sawing motion when they floss, which is ineffective in removing plaque from the root surfaces!

 Then slide your floss against the adjacent tooth.
 Now clean its surface the same way, UP AND DOWN.
 You’ve now cleaned the sides (root surfaces) of the two teeth that are adjacent to each other that share the same contact.

 7.)
 Now, begin to progress methodically through your entire mouth by wrapping and vertically cleaning each surface.
 You can re-position your fingers to a section of clean floss.
 If the floss is too tight to remove it through the contact, then simply pull the floss out to the side.
-Don’t forget to floss the backsides of your four end teeth.
+Don’t forget to floss the back sides of your four end teeth.